 So where is the happy medium?
 Living in a world where technology and software are slowly invading our every day lives at work, at home, and implanting themselves into the psychological well-being of our younger generations – we have to ask is phone addiction something we’re all going to have to accommodate whether we want to or not?

-I feel overwhelmed looking at the bigger picture.
+I feel overwhelmed when I look at the bigger picture.
 Have you really thought about it?
-Go on, really think about technology and how it’s now indispensable in banking, education, research, entertainment, news and social media, and the way in which we’re all being morphed into a world curated by the cyber heads.
-In all honestly, I believe that the individuals sitting in Silicon Valley are completely oblivious of the impact their actions are having on people’s lives.
-Perhaps that’s foolish of me to think; especially with apps like Instagram deliberately controlling what they want us to see, and as algorithms, rather than social curiosity become the bane of my Insta-life.
+Go on, really think about technology: banking, education, research, entertainment, news and social media, and the way in which we’re all being morphed into a world curated by the cyber heads.
+In all honestly I believe they are completely oblivious of the full impact of their actions and repercussions.
+Perhaps that’s foolish of me to think, especially with apps such as Instagram now more deliberately controlling exactly what they want us to see, and as algorithms, rather than social curiosity become the bane of my Insta-life.

-I guess the real question I find myself asking is; have we now enfolded ourselves too totally in technology, that the only way to thrive as an economy is to allow it to remain embedded, and for the extent of use to continue even at the risk of destabilising the mental well-being of not only our own but the generations to follow?
+I guess the real question I find myself asking is; have we now enfolded ourselves too totally in technology, that the only way to thrive as an economy is to allow it to remain embedded, and for the extent of use to continue even at the risk of destabilising the mental well-being of not only our own but the generations to follow…